dkahle/bayesRates/README.md

 -------------

 From the users perspective, two-sample rates tests with Poisson data work in precisely the same way; the only material difference is that the prior distributions refer to the alpha (`a`, `a1`, or `a2`) and beta (`b`, `b1`, or `b2`) parameters of a *gamma distribution*, not a beta distribution.

+As an example, suppose that we are considering two drugs: drug A, which is the current industry standard, and drug B, a novel therapy of interest.

 Installation
 ------------